softinio/softinio.com/content/resume.md

 - Extensive domain knowledge of the job posting and matching and shift scheduling

 ## Experience ##
-### Senior Engineering Manager / Technical Lead, Collective Health: 2022-present ###
-### Engineering Manager / Technical Lead, Collective Health: 2021-2022 ###
-### Senior Software Engineer II, Collective Health: 2020-2021 ###
+### Staff Software Engineer, Collective Health: 2020-present ###
-I started at Collective Health as an individual contributor but later on moved to be my teams technical lead and manager with 5 direct reports.
-I am part of the compass team which provides our clients an analytics and metrics portal to help them manage the health plans they provide their employees.

 So far my work has involved:

 - Building Data pipelines using Databricks, Apache Spark, Airflow and Python
-- Microservices using Java, Spring, Dropwizard
+- Building Microservices and REST API's using Java, Spring, Dropwizard
 - Kubernetes, AWS, PostgreSQL
-- Hiring, onboarding new team members and mentoring other engineers.
-- And yes, I am very hands on and still code :-)
+- Design and Architecture of new features

 ### Staff Software Engineer, Mya Systems: 2018-2020 ###
 Worked on Building an AI recruiter assistant.